skinnyjeans/Schedule-LongSteps/README.md

 # PERSISTANCE

-The persistance of processes is managed by a subclass of [Schedule::LongSteps::Storage](https://metacpan.org/pod/Schedule::LongSteps::Storage) that you should instanciate and given to the constructor of [Schedule::LongSteps](https://metacpan.org/pod/Schedule::LongSteps)
+The persistance of processes is managed by a subclass of [Schedule::LongSteps::Storage](https://metacpan.org/pod/Schedule::LongSteps::Storage) that you should instantiate and given to the constructor of [Schedule::LongSteps](https://metacpan.org/pod/Schedule::LongSteps)

 Example: